MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 imwrite( "../../images/myIImage.jpg", A );
 ~~~

-## Accessing to pixel values
+## Accessing pixel values

 To access to the intensity value of a pixel of the matrix, first you have to know the number of channels per pixel.
 In a simple grayscale image, there will be only 1 channel, while in a RGB color image there will be 3 channels per pixel.

-On a single channel, for example a Mat object of type **8UC1**, you can access to the pixel value (0-255) in the following way:
+On a single channel, for example a Mat object of type **8UC1**, you can access the pixel value (0-255) in the following way:

 ~~~c
 Scalar intensity = matrix.at<uchar>(y, x);